 Periwinkle flowers attract various types of bees.
 They may attract some types of butterflies as well.

 Are Periwinkle flowers poisonous to humans and animals?

-Yes, Vinca plants and especially Catharanthus roseus are poisonous to animals and humans.
+Yes, Vinca plants, especially Catharanthus roseus, are poisonous to animals and humans.
 They may cause issues like stomach issues and nausea if consumed.

 As you can see, the delicate Periwinkle flower has taken on many meanings dating back hundreds of years.
 Today, it’s a great flower to give as part of a bouquet or grow for landscaping purposes.
 Enjoy this species however you’d like, and allow it to symbolize the meaning that feels best to you.